You have skipped the navigation, tab for page content

 The Ken Stephen Medal – Man of the Year prize was introduced in 1988 to acknowledge the efforts of NRL players who go above and beyond in charity work, youth development or community support.

-Hynes is the fourth Sharks player after Ronaldo Mulitalo (2021), Sam Tagataese (2017), Jason Stevens (2005) and David Peachey (2003) to claim the prestigious medal, underlining the club’s long-standing commitment to the community.
+Hynes is the latest in a long line of players to claim the prestigious medal while at the Sharks, joining the likes of Ronaldo Mulitalo (2021), Sam Tagataese (2017), Jason Stevens (2005), David Peachey (2003) and Andrew Ettingshausen (1999), underlining the club's commitment to the community.

 "I'm always grateful and honoured to be up for these sort of awards but, as players, we don't do it for these awards; we do community stuff because we love it and we want to be positive role models," Hynes said on stage.